Scott-Nx/Auto-Adobe/README.md

 - Use a separate, least-privilege account for automation if possible.
 - When scheduling, ensure the account running the task has access to the `.env` securely and that logs do not dump secrets.
 - Prefer enabling SSL verification to mitigate MITM risks.

-> [!CAUTION]
-> ## Legal and ethical notice
->
-> This script is provided for personal convenience where automation is permitted.
-You are responsible for complying with KMUTNB policies and all applicable terms of service.
-Do not use this script to circumvent security, access controls, or usage limits.